Mack Park: Specifics

 Mack Park's single-decked structure, constructed of timber and tin sheeting, was built to seat 6,000 occupants; however, varying reports suggest as many as 10,000 could fit in the stadium's wooden bleachers.
 The park is said to have had cozy confines, having a short right field porch and power alley.
 This may have artificially inflated power hitting numbers of left-handed hitters, despite the high fence in right field.

 The diamond was in the northeast corner of the property.
 On the first base (north) side were buildings and then Mack Avenue.
 Fairview was behind right field, to the west.
 On the third base (east) side were more buildings and then Beniteau Avenue.
 Some distance beyond left field, to the south, was Goethe Street.

 Tenants

-In 1915, the new Federal League sought to locate a franchise in Detroit and contacted Roesink about operating a franchise out of Mack Park; he stalwartly declined the offer.
-Three years later he accepted an offer from Chicago sports promoter Rube Foster to establish a Negro National League franchise in Detroit and use Mack Park as its home field.
+In 1915, the new Federal League sought to locate a franchise in Detroit and contacted Roesink about operating a franchise out of Mack Park but he declined the offer.
+Three years later he accepted an offer from Chicago sports promoter Rube Foster to establish a Negro National League franchise in Detroit with Mack Park as its home field.

-Before 1920, the Detroit Stars' first season of play, the park played host to teams like the Boston Braves, New York Giants, Philadelphia Phillies, and Brooklyn Dodgers.
-It was common in those days for major league teams to play minor league or semi-professional baseball teams on their off days to generate additional revenue.
+Before 1920, the Detroit Stars' first season of play, the park played host to teams like the Boston Braves, New York Giants, Philadelphia Phillies, and Brooklyn Dodgers, because it was common in those days for major league teams to play minor league or semi-professional baseball teams on their off days to generate additional revenue.